aquasecurity/tracee/tracee-rules/Readme.md

 When a detection is made by any of the signatures, it will be printed to stdout.
 Using the `--webhook` flag you can post detections into an HTTP endpoint that can further relay the detection.

+You can also use a custom template (or use a pre-supplied one) to further tune your webhook detection output.
+This can be passed in via the `--webhook-template` flag.

 # Rules
 Rules are discovered from the local `rules` directory (unless changed by the `--rules-dir` flag).
 By default, all discovered rules will be loaded unless specific rules are selected using the `--rules` flag.